kyma-project/community/concepts/eventing/backend-crd.md

   eventingReady: true
 ```

-> **Note:** The `Eventing Backend Ready` condition should indicate if the configured backend type in the spec is ready for use or not.
+> **Note:** The `Eventing Backend Ready` condition indicates if the configured backend type in the spec is ready for use.
 It can be as simple as checking the underlying connection status with the backend.
-But that decision is left to the implementation phase.
+This decision is left for the implementation phase.

 ## Discovery